andisiambuku/Catty-App/README.md

 # Catty App

 ## Description of The Project
 Catty App is a single page application created with React and Tailwind CSS.
-This is an app where cat lovers can view pictures of adorable cats and like their favorite.This application is ideal for any one who loves cats and finds the cute
+This is an app where cat lovers can view pictures of adorable cats and like their favorite.This application is ideal for any one who loves cats and finds them cute

 On the tech side of things this application is a learning point for using Axios to work with http requests.